Dash-OS/ioredis-utils/README.md

 > If name is not provided it will use the name of the file instead.

+Below is an example of a `hsetifeq.lua` script.

 ```lua
 -- name:  hsetifeq
 -- keys:  key field value